 Experience

-Throughout his career Adam has thought carefully about advocacy, conducting a vast number of jury trials in order to develop and hone the skills, tactical understanding and confidence required to maximise the chances of a favourable result for his clients.
+He offers clients clear and well-considered strategic and tactical advice at every stage of proceedings, and above all enjoys fighting – and winning – cases with well-planned cross-examination and carefully organised, persuasive speeches.
+Throughout his career Adam has sought to constantly improve his advocacy, conducting a vast number of jury trials in order to develop and hone the skills, tactical understanding and confidence required to maximise the chances of a favourable result.

 In 2009-2010 Adam practised as a defence attorney in the Cayman Islands.